StudentLoans999/Cloud-Resume-Challenge/Step 1/org-formation Journey.md

 ## Step 5.2
 I accidentally named the budgets.yml file wrong and committed it, so used this to learn how to delete the file from the repo - in the section "to delete a file" near the bottom : https://docs.aws.amazon.com/cli/latest/reference/codecommit/delete-file.html

-  I copied that code from that section and edited it to match my own info and tried to paste it into CMD but it was treating it as one line (so the \ at the end of each line wasn't working), so I looked up how to write a multiline command in CMD and matt wilkie's answer worked for me (which was to use ^ at the end of each line). https://stackoverflow.com/questions/605686/how-to-write-a-multiline-command
+  I copied that code from that section and edited it to match my own info and tried to paste it into CMD but it was treating it as one line (so the \ at the end of each line wasn't working), so I looked up how to write a multiline command in CMD and Matt Wilkie's answer worked for me (which was to use ^ at the end of each line). https://stackoverflow.com/questions/605686/how-to-write-a-multiline-command

   But then I got a new error, where it didn't like the Commit ID I copied from the Commits section of the repo in AWS![image](https://user-images.githubusercontent.com/77641113/235307811-0464bc7b-9d97-4122-881b-27e285e78485.png)